 That was the beginning of it all.
 I didn’t realize I had any issues with my mental capacity.
 Already I had insecurities with myself.
 In that time [the eating disorder] was the one area that was in control of my life but I wasn’t aware.
 I couldn’t control my running because I didn’t know what the other runners were doing.
 I couldn’t control these outside sources so I figured out I could control my body—that one thing.
 That gives me power, that gives me satisfaction, even though it wasn’t that simple.
 It actually caused more anxiety and issues.
 And at that age I didn’t know how to speak up.
 I couldn’t say that to my coaches–to anybody–because I had learned early-on as an athlete that you don’t show your weaknesses.
 Psychiatrists were only for people who were “crazy.”
 Because my brother had bipolar, and I thought, Okay my brother is not normal but I don’t need a psychiatrist because I’m “normal.”

-Did it directly affect any of your races or training negatively?
+Did it negatively affect any of your races or training?

 I would have been able to train harder and rest injuries with more nutrition.
 I didn’t realize the harm the eating disorder was doing to my body.
 And what’s upsetting is no one interfered.
 I guess my coach didn’t realize I was bulimic.
 They also saw other girls in high school on my team who were anorexic and bulimic and it was just ignored.
 And I don’t know if that’s just because the coaches couldn’t speak up.
 I just believe it was something that was ignored.
 It wasn’t looked at as a mental issue—just a girl going on a diet.
 Almost applauded.
 Especially for runners—Oh you’re a runner, you’re so fit, I can see all your muscles, they would say.
 But it’s actually starting to show your skeletal body.